 (Sister Aloysius) won for Best Actress, and Adriane Lenox picked up the Best Supporting Actress trophy.
 A film version was released in 2008, adapted by its playwright and starring Meryl Streep

-In 1964, a Roman Catholic school in the Bronx welcomes a new preacher, Father Flynn, into its circle.
+In 1964, a Roman Catholic school in the Bronx welcomes a new priest, Father Flynn, into its circle.
+Fr.
+Flynn wants a "friendly, open" atmosphere in the church and school.
 One woman not embracing Flynn's views is a strict nun, Sister Aloysius.
 One day, a younger nun, Sister James, tells Aloysius of Flynn's relationship with the school's first black student, Donald Muller.
 Suspecting that the relationship is far from innocent, Sister Aloysius vows to go against the system itself to expose Father Flynn for what she thinks

 This work features examples of:

 - Ambiguous Situation: The entire story.
 And, considering the title and central theme, this is very much the point.
 The experience of watching it as an audience member can cause someone to see-saw back and forth in their opinion of Father Flynn's doubt or innocence.